-Tests will include objective questions and discussion questions.
-There will be at least three tests and a final exam.
-Each test will cover any material presented in class or assigned resource material.
-The final exam will cover all the material presented during the entire semester.
-You will need a Scantron, form #882E, and a number 2 pencil.
+Quizzes will include objective questions and discussion questions.
+There will be a quiz at the end of every module and a final exam.
+Each quiz will cover any material presented in class or assigned resource material.
+The final exam will cover material covered throughout the course.

-Reading report illustrating class concepts through summaries of articles from Child Development/Early Childhood journals.
-See individual assignments.
+Reading report illustrating class concepts through summaries of article(s) from Child Development/Education journals.
+See individual assignment.